GRIFFINCollaboration/GRSISort/README.md

   * __-suppress_error__,   suppresses errors from failed data parsing appearing in stdout
   * __-log_error__, sends errors from failed data parsing to file, will not send errors if supress error option is also used!
   * __-no_waveforms__,     does not add the wave form stored for each event in the mid file to the fragment tree
-  * __-s__,                quits the program after it finishs turing the input midas files into trees.
+  * __-q__,                quits the program after it finishs turing the input midas files into trees.

 **grsisort -s NAME_OF_FRAGMENT_TREE.root**   -> Starts sorting the fragment tree into user defined hists.
   * Histograms are defined in **users/UserInitObj.h**